rullmann/bundlewrap-jenkins/README.md

 # jenkins

-The `jenkins` bundle installs the popular automation service [Jenkins](https://jenkins.io/) from the official yum repo.
+The `jenkins` bundle installs the popular automation service [Jenkins](https://jenkins.io/) from the official dnf repo.
 It additionally configures some basic options set within it's `sysconfig` file

 ## Compatibility